zikai-sg/workflows/.github/pull_request_template.md

 ## 2. Readability & Maintainability

-- [ ] The code easy to read and understand
+- [ ] The code is easy to read and understand
 - [ ] Available and functional names are meaningful and self-explanatory
 - [ ] Comments are clear, concise and necessary
 - [ ] The code modular and reusable